isakpulkki/CinemaBookingSystem/README.md

 # CinemaBookingSystem

-This project is a booking system for a cinema, where employees manage the shows and customers can book them.
+This project is a booking system for a cinema, where employees can manage the shows and customers can book them.

 Some of the features of the application are